grafana/agent/docs/user/set-up/_index.md

 For sample configuration files, refer to the Grafana Cloud Kubernetes quick start guide: https://grafana.com/docs/grafana-cloud/kubernetes/agent-k8s/.

-Advanced users can use the Grafana Agent Operator to deploy the Grafana Agent on Kubernetes.
+Advanced users can use Grafana Agent Operator to deploy the Grafana Agent on Kubernetes.

 ### Windows